 The reticulated python epitomizes the saying "go big or go home" to reptile owners.
 The anaconda may get credit for being the world's largest snake, but the reticulated python is the world's longest.
 Native to Asia, this snake can grow up to 30 feet or longer and weigh in at 350 pounds.
-Medusa, a reticulated python from Kansas City, MI, holds the Guinness World Record for longest snake in captivity, measuring 25 feet and 2 inches.
+Medusa, a reticulated python from Kansas City, MI, holds the Guinness World Record for the longest snake in captivity, measuring 25 feet and 2 inches.

 Most reticulated pythons kept as pets stay in the 10 to 20 feet range, with females growing larger than males.
 They enjoy a range of beautiful colors, from olive green to gold to tan across the diamond-like pattern from which they get their name.
-Perhaps the most beautiful are the albino reticulated pythons, which can be white, lavender, and purple.
+Perhaps the most beautiful is the albino reticulated pythons, which can be white, lavender, and purple.